 A Family Christmas

-Jon walked along the street, with his head down against the driving rain.
-The rain had started three days ago and hadn't stopped since then, it seemed like this Christmas would be wet rather than a white one.
-He knew the route from Kaye's office to the tube station without looking, he'd been walking it once a week for the last eight months, which was useful with this driving rain.
+Jon walked along the street with his head down against the driving rain.
+The rain had started three days ago and hadn't stopped since then; it seemed like this Christmas would be a wet one rather than a white one.
+He knew the route from Kay's office to the tube station without looking, he'd been walking it once a week for the last eight months, which was useful with this driving rain.

 Christmas Eve was two days away, his first Christmas without Eddie.
-He’d spent that afternoon session talking with Kaye about this, about how he missed Eddie and the deep guilt he’d felt over it all.
-Again, Kaye had told him it wasn't his fault and again he'd nodded his agreement, though again he hadn't believed her.
+He’d spent that afternoon session talking with Kay about this, about how he missed Eddie and the deep guilt he’d felt over it all.
+Again, Kay had told him it wasn't his fault and again he'd nodded his agreement, though again he hadn't believed her.

 "I'm working through it.
 I'm doing okay," he'd replied.